 The first session

-In this session we further explore your reasons for seeking counselling and your hopes and expectations of therapy.
+In this session we further explore your reasons for seeking counselling or coaching and your hopes and expectations of therapy.
 In this session we can also address any questions you may have.
 This way I can begin to understand how best we will work together as we begin to build our therapeutic relationship.

 How long will we work together

-Counselling is a journey therefore it is often difficult to gauge an exact estimate of how many counselling sessions you will require.
+Counselling or coaching is a journey therefore it is often difficult to gauge an exact estimate of how many sessions you will require.
 Therefore we will review every 6 weeks.
 This enables us to assess where you feel you are and reflect on the choices and changes you believe you have made.
 This is also a chance to hone in on anything you may feel you would like to work further on or introduce into our sessions.
 At the end of the review session you can make a decision how you would like to proceed from there.

 Training, qualifications & experience

-BSc (Fnd) Degree in Humanistic Counselling
+BSc (Fnd) Humanistic Counselling (BACP accredited)

 PGCert in Contemporary Healthcare for Teenagers and Young people with Cancer